 Dr Nick Caddick – Conference Chair

 Nick is Associate Professor of Political Sociology and Deputy Director of the Veterans and Families Institute at Anglia Ruskin University.
 His work uses narrative as a conceptual and methodological device for understanding the legacies of war for military veterans as well as others affected by conflict.
-Nick is currently working on his first monograph for Edinburgh University Press entitled ‘The cultural politics of veterans’ narratives: Beyond the wire’, and is leading two major projects; the AHRC-funded ‘Stories in Transition’ project, which uses co-productive methods and creative practice filmmaking to explore veterans’ stories of transition to civilian life through arts, culture and sport, and research funded by the Forces in Mind Trust examining the impact of Non-UK service and immigration in the British Armed Forces.
+Nick recently completed his first monograph for Edinburgh University Press entitled ‘The cultural politics of veterans’ narratives: Beyond the wire’, and has led two major projects in recent years; the AHRC-funded ‘Stories in Transition’ project, which used co-productive methods and creative practice filmmaking to explore veterans’ stories of transition to civilian life through arts, culture and sport, and research funded by the Forces in Mind Trust examining the impact of Non-UK service and immigration in the British Armed Forces.
 He is an editorial board member for the Critical Military Studies journal, and a BISA member since 2020.

 Outside of academia, Nick enjoys reading, hip-hop music, mountain biking, and planning his next tattoo.